Liam Gallagher and John Squire eye up Number One single as they share 'Just Another Rainbow' remix

-Liam Gallagher and John Squire have shared a remix of their debut single ‘Just Another Rainbow’, which is vying for Number One this week.
+Liam Gallagher and John Squire have shared a remix of their debut single ‘Just Another Rainbow’, with the song vying for Number One this week.

 - READ MORE: Liam Gallagher & John Squire: Manchester icons collide on ‘Just Another Rainbow’ – but is it any good?